 A few years ago, an art therapist put out a call on a forum on behalf of a child client dying from leukemia, asking for a story to say goodbye to their family and life.
 I was so moved by this call that I searched high and low for ‘end of life’ stories that might support children but couldn’t find any.
 As time passed and I encountered increasing stories of grief and loss in my own therapy practice, this child’s call for a book kept coming back; so much so, that I knew what needed to happen – I had to write it myself.
-Fairy tales have historically tackled the big themes of life and death, which gave me the idea of writing a ‘therapeutic fairy tale,’ one that could help facilitate immensely difficult but necessary conversations.
+Fairy tales have historically tackled the big themes of life and death, which gave me the idea of writing a ‘therapeutic fairy tale,’ one that could help facilitate immensely difficult but necessary conversations and emotions.
 A therapeutic story using metaphor might be able to help children and families say their final goodbyes and support this last journey of life.
 As soon as the story was written, I felt its intense emotional power.
 On sharing it with Speechmark’s Senior Editor, Katrina Hulme-Cross, she immediately understood the need for extra-careful handling.
 We also discussed how important it was that this story was fully illustrated, so that the images could help hold feelings, play their part in emotional support.
-In further discussion with Speechmark’s Editor, we spoke about how ‘therapeutic fairy tales’ might support children across a variety of difficult life experiences, and the whole series was born.
+In further discussion, we spoke about how ‘therapeutic fairy tales’ might support children across a variety of difficult life experiences, and the whole series was born.
 I was lucky to work very closely with artist/illustrator Sarah Pimenta, from Social Fabric, who brought to life these 3 therapeutic fairy tales in such moving, sensitive and colourful ways.
 The full therapeutic fairy tale series launches this August, 2020.

 The Night Crossing is a book to be read with the utmost of care, only in certain specific situations.
-The therapist or care professional also needs to read the book beforehand in preparation, for their own feelings.
+The therapist or care professional also needs to read the book beforehand in preparation for their own feelings.